 Broadway Limited released the HO scale Y6B 2-8-8-2 locomotive in January, 2010.
 I received mine in short order and was looking forward to putting it through its paces.
 But, alas, something was amiss…

-Broadway limited makes very nice scale locomotives.
-They have great detail, lots of features, and run very smoothly.
-I have several of their locomotives and the quality is superb.
-But this latest Y6B offering from BLI was a bit problematic.
-At least it was for me.
-The first one I had received had broken drive gears.
-When I removed it from the box, I noticed a great deal of play in the drivers.
-A test run confirmed there was something wrong.
-It rolled about an inch and stopped suddenly, motor humming, as if it was bound up.
-Too curious to simply send it back, I popped off the boiler and removed the drive gear covers and quickly noticed that some of the drive gears were missing teeth.
+Busted gears!
+The train had way too much play in the drive wheels.
+When I applied power, the locomotive rolled about an inch and stopped suddenly, motor humming, as if it was bound up.
+I popped off the boiler and removed the drive gear covers and quickly noticed that some of the drive gears were missing teeth.
 This was not something that I could fix easily, if at all, so back to the retailer it went.
 I received a replacement a few days later only to discover it too, had broken gears.
 In fact, it was worse than the first one.
 I could find a point in the drive rotation where the drivers spun freely.

 The day of surgery: